artyom-fedosov/port-scanner/README.md

 # Port Scanner

-A simple TCP port scanner written in C++ to check the accessibility of ports on remote IPv4 hosts.
+A simple TCP port scanner written in C++ to check the accessibility of ports on remote IPv4 and IPv6 hosts.

 ---